-Education is expensive
+Education is costly

-It is an English Medium school so all lessons are in English with the exception of Kiswahili.
+All examinations are in English with the exception of Kiswahili.
 For most students English is their third language.
 Conversation English is practised in debating, morning speeches and competitions.

 As with all things here, appearances can be misleading:-